 Perhaps this lasting appeal is in part due to viewers seeing a reflection of their own families underneath all the pale makeup and supernatural goings-on.
 The Addams are in imperfect family, in stark contrast to the typical families seen in early sitcoms.
-They argue, they make mistakes, they experience rivalry, jealousy and anger – all issues which, if you have also experienced, you may wish to consider family counselling.
 But the overwhelming message of both the TV shows and movies is that despite what outsiders might think of their unconventional lifestyle – they are a loving and supportive family who care deeply for each other.

 With a franchise lasting over 70 years, there are many things you might not know about everyone’s favourite weirdos.
 So, here’s 13 facts to share with fellow Addams Family fans!

 1. In the most iconic TV adaptation, the living room was actually pink.

 Yes, it seems that some of the spooky atmosphere might have been down to the series being filmed in black and white.
 The Addam’s living room was actually a bright shade of pink!

 2. In 1972, they teamed up with Scooby-Doo.

 Making many 70s kids dreams come true, The Addams Family’s first animated appearance was on the third episode of Hanna-Barbera’s The New Scooby-Doo Movies.

 3. Everyone’s favourite spooky child was actually named after a nursery rhyme.

 Wednesday Addams’ was inspired by the traditional children’s rhyme ‘Monday’s Child’.
 The rhyme describes Wednesday’s child as ‘full of woe’.

 4. Before the TV show, the characters did not have names.